How to Transition from Traditional Software to SaaS

 2. Research and Select the Right SaaS Solution

-- Identify Requirements: Create a checklist of must-have features and functionalities based on your business needs.
+- Identify Requirements: Create a checklist of must-have features, integrations, and compliance needs.

 3. Plan the Migration Process